ExtraYukawa/TriggerScaleFactor/README.md

 # TriggerScaleFactor

-The structure of the code is simply derived from [TTC_plots Packages](https://github.com/menglu21/TTC_plots.git)
+The structure of the code is simply derived from [TTC_plots Packages](https://github.com/menglu21/TTC_plots.git).
+The main difference is that the previous work is based on python, and this package is based on RDataframe(c++ based).

 # Pre-requisite
 - CMSSW version >= CMSSW_12_1_0_pre3